KabirSamsi/KabirSamsi/README.md

 Feel free to reach out at <a href="mailto:samsikabir@gmail.com" target="_blank">samsikabir@gmail.com</a> or <a href="mailto:kas499@cornell.edu" target="_blank">kas499@cornell.edu</a>, or read a bit more about me below!

 ## Background 👋🏽
 Software engineer, researcher, innovator, teacher.
 I do large-scale software, compilers, machine learning, programming languages and other stuff.
 I like math, computers, PL, music, birds, baking and sports of all forms as well.
+I am:

 - 📝 Studying CS & Math, minoring in Music at [Cornell University](https://www.cornell.edu/) with a concentration in [Programming Languages (PL)](https://pl.cs.cornell.edu/).